| Title | Comment Period End Date |

 | Proposed Rule - Updated Staple Food Stocking Standards for Retailers in SNAP |

-This video is from Lesson 4 of the CACFP Trainer’s Tools: Feeding Infants kit.
-It describes best practices for handling and storing breastmilk and infant formula at a child care site.
+This video is from Lesson 1 of the CACFP Trainer’s Tools: Feeding Infants kit.
+It describes how CACFP meals and snacks support infant growth and development.